titumozammel/human-energy-economics/README.md

 ---

+## Capability Interconnection

+**Capability Interconnection connects distributed capabilities so that they can work together to create coordinated action and collective value.**

+It focuses on:

+- interfaces;
+- handoffs;
+- cross-functional relationships;
+- complementary capabilities;
+- system integration;
+- information flow;
+- resource connections;
+- decision connections;
+- process connections;
+- organizational boundaries.

+---

 ## HEEn — Human Energy Enablement

-**HEEn creates the organizational conditions required for Human Energy and capability to be connected, applied, and sustained.**
+**HEEn creates the organizational conditions required for Human Energy and capability to be effectively applied and sustained.**

 HEEn addresses: